The Definitive Weight Loss Guide: How to Get Shredded

 …You see, from an evolutionary point of view, losing weight is not a good thing at all.
 And we’re still operating with largely the same DNA as the cavemen did.

-So, how do you suppress that appetite when you’re suddenly in mood of eating everything that comes your way?
+So, how do you suppress that appetite when you’re suddenly in the mood of eating everything that comes your way?

 The best option is to drink coffee.
 It’s great for suppressing appetite and there’s even research to prove it.
 This effect is believed to be caused by the chlorogenic acids in coffee beans.